 Let’s talk about what vegetables give us briefly (by no means a complete lowdown):

-- Fiber – fiber means you can process food in your digestive system.
-Constipation is the enemy of good recovery.
+- Fibers – fibers help you process food in your digestive system.
+Constipation is the enemy of good recovery (and isn’t fun to deal with).
 Eat fiber!
-The heavier and harder the vegetable, the more fiber it likely has
+As a rule of thumb, the heavier and harder the vegetable in its raw state, the more fiber it likely has.

 Non-vegetable enrichers include:

-- Coffee – as much as you want, but no sugar-coated Starbucks drinks – they’re worse than a candy bar
+- Coffee – as much as you want, but not sugar-coated Starbucks drinks – they’re like a liquid candy bar

 - Tea – as much as you want

 - Alcohol – hard liquor or wine are ok in moderation.
-Avoid beer at all costs.
+Beer in moderation, though ideally not at all.

 It goes without saying that, if you feel bad after drinking too much coffee or tea (caffeine headaches), you should reduce intake.
 Same goes for alcohol.
 Don’t overdo the things that you know are hurting you.